mathworks/jenkins-matlab-plugin/README.md

   ![new_enter_matlabroot](https://user-images.githubusercontent.com/47204011/55624374-45097e00-57c3-11e9-96e1-5fa0fc966767.png)

 ### Option 1: Freestyle Project with Automatic Test Mode
-This option runs the tests written using the MATLAB Unit Testing Framework and/or Simulink&reg; Test.
+With the Jenkins plugin for MATLAB, you have the option to run your tests in either *automatic* or *custom* mode.
+The automatic test mode employs a default setting to run tests written using the MATLAB Unit Testing Framework and/or Simulink&reg; Test.
 If your source code is organized as files and folders within a project, the plugin will consider any test files in the project that have been tagged as **Test**.
 If your code does not leverage a project or uses a MATLAB version prior to R2019a, the plugin will consider all tests in the current Jenkins workspace including the subfolders.

 If you use a source code management (SCM) system such as Git, then your job must include the appropriate SCM configuration to check out the code before it can invoke the MATLAB plugin.
 If you do not use any SCM systems to manage your code, then an additional build step is required to ensure that the code is available in the Jenkins workspace before the build starts.